 What tools should I organize?

-There are lots of tools you may want to organize in yours.
-The tools can be stored in various rooms, from your basement to your bathroom.
-All these tools should have a home and be organized so you can easily retrieve them when needed.
+There are lots of tools (Affiliate Link) you may want to organize on your own.
+The tools (Affiliate Link) can be stored in various rooms, from your basement to your bathroom.
+All these tools (Affiliate Link) should have a home and be organized so you can easily retrieve them when needed.

-Below is a brief list of tools you should organize in your home.
+Below is a brief list of tools (Affiliate Link) you should organize in your home.

 Drills